ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## AI
 - https://medium.com/@machadogj/ml-basics-supervised-unsupervised-and-reinforcement-learning-b18108487c5a
+- machine learning = using data directly to determine how a model behaves
+    - as opposed to explicitly design procedure (e.g. write code) to define how a model behaves, early days of AI did this
+    - regression is sorta machine learning, data used to create a function that fits the data(e.g. linear) and use function for predictions
+    - models are just a bunch of tunable parmeters, in case of linear regression just 2 params (slope and y-intercept)
+- deep learning - machine learning using many layers of neural networks to train a model
+    - each layer of "nuerons" essentially doin matrix multiplication on output vector/matrix from previous layer
 ### LLM
+- nov'24 - good vid on LLM transformers - https://www.youtube.com/watch?v=wjZofJX0v4M&list=WL&ab_channel=3Blue1Brown
 - good LLM read: https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/
 - most, including chatGPT are autoregressive, try to predict next word based on what previous words are
-    - GPT3 has like ~50k words in dictionary, has vector of probability for each word based on previous words
+    - GPT3 has like ~50k words in dictionary, output is vector of probability for each word based on previous words
 - great video by kaparthy(former tesla AI chief) - https://www.youtube.com/watch?v=zjkBMFhNj_g&t=453s&ab_channel=AndrejKarpathy
      - we know the architecture and exact equations/params and know outtput is predicting better as we train
         - but we dont know how the params "interact" or change in order to do this